Raynos/tape-harness/README.md

 <!-- [![NPM][npm-png]][npm] -->

-A helper to run integration tests against a cluster
+A helper to run integration tests against an application

 ## Motivation